.comment-link {margin-left:.6em;}

 When I was in graduate school studying Economics decades ago there were two names that were most prominent: Karl Marx and John Maynard Keynes.
 It was the early 1970s, and revolution was still in the air, so Marx was more popular with students.
 For me it was simple.
 In Marx’s landmark Das Kapital (Capital) he showed how Capitalism contains the seeds of its own ruin, becoming increasingly monopolistic until declining profits result in system collapse.
 It seemed pretty obvious then, and seems even more obvious now.

 As popular as Marx was among the students, he was largely ignored by the faculty, who were focused in various ways on making Capitalism work.
-There were two approaches to advancing this agenda, Monetarism – controlling the money supply, and Keynesianism, the use of taxation and government spending to stimulate the economy in recessions and depressions and slowing it down in times of rapid expansion.
+There were two approaches to advancing this agenda, Monetarism – controlling the money supply, and Keynesianism, the use of taxation and government spending to stimulate the economy in recessions and depressions and slowing it down in times of rapid expansion, known as fiscal policy.
 It is the art of balancing boom and bust.
 Keynes's renowned work The General Theory of Employment, Interest and Money introduced his ideas in great detail.

 There was one Marxist on the faculty, Art Ford, and I suspect that a few others were compatible with Marx, but not in any dedicated way.
 Monetarism, personified in the ideas of the University of Chicago’s Milton Friedman, was largely debunked and ridiculed, somewhat unfairly, but Friedman was a free-market extremist, and had an annoying and arrogant personality.